-We registered at least 30 forage species where the consumed material consists mainly of leaves and fruits.
-Several Cucurbitaceae including Cucurbita mochata, C. pepo, C. ficifolia, Cirtullus lanatus, Cucumis melo, and C. anguria are used for food, but also, the dry leaves and fruit peel of them are given to the cattle as fodder, same practices carried out in Yucatan, Mexico (Cucunis anguria, common name: meloncillo) [123].
-Another example is the use of two cultivated species of Cucurbita (C. pepo and C. mochacta), which are an important part of traditional farming polyculture systems called milpas (the milpa is a farming system made up of the so-called triad: corn, beans and squash), these species help control erosion, and maintaining moisture by limiting solar penetration through the canopy and reducing growth of weeds [124].
-The most common way to feed livestock, after harvesting the fruit, it is common to introduce directly (cows, pigs, sheep, or goats) to feed on plant debris.
+We registered at least 30 forage taxa where the consumed material consists mainly of leaves and fruits.
+Several Cucurbitaceae including Cucurbita mochata, C. pepo, C. ficifolia, Cirtullus lanatus, Cucumis melo, and C. anguria are utilitation for food, but also, the dry leaves and fruit peel of them are given to the cattle as fodder, same practices carried out in Yucatan, Mexico (Cucunis anguria, common name: meloncillo, [91].
+Another example is the use of two cultivated species of Cucurbita (C. pepo and C. mochacta), which are an important part of traditional farming polyculture systems called milpas (the milpa is a farming system made up of the so-called triad: corn, beans and squash), these species help control erosion, and maintaining moisture by limiting solar penetration through the canopy and reducing the growth of weeds .
+The most common way to feed livestock is after harvesting the fruit, it is common to introduce directly (cows, pigs, sheep, or goats) to feed on plant debris.

 Several Poaceae such as Sorghum bicolor, S. halepense and Bouteloua curtipendula, are among the most common forage species used to feed cattle.
-Sorghum halepense has become a pest species in both natural and agricultural areas and due to its abundance, it is often used as forage in Iturbide [125].
-It is considered as the world’s sixth worst weed, invading many different crops in more than 50 countries, affecting millions of hectares [126].
-In Iturbide this species is not a pest since the climate is not suitable for its development.
-Other forange species are: Carya illinoinensis and Juglans major that are collected after falling from the tree and given to to cattle.
-On the other hand, species frequently found in abandoned farmlands and used as grazing areas are Chenopodium ambrosioides and Amaranthus palmeri (both Amaranthaceae), Helianthus annuus and Taraxacum officinale (both Asteraceae), Turnera diffusa (Turneraceae), Acalypha hederacea (Euphorbiaceae), and Arachis hypogaea (Fabaceae).
+Sorghum halepense has become a pest species in both natural and agricultural areas and due to its abundance, it is often used as forage in Iturbide .
+It is considered the world’s sixth worst weed, invading many different crops in more than 50 countries, and affecting millions of hectares [92].
+In Iturbide, this species is not a pest since the climate is not suitable for its development.
+Other forange species are: Carya illinoinensis and Juglans major that are collected after falling from the tree and given to cattle.
+On the other hand, taxa frequently found in abandoned farmlands and used as grazing areas are Chenopodium ambrosioides and Amaranthus palmeri (both Amaranthaceae), Helianthus annuus and Taraxacum officinale (both Asteraceae), Turnera diffusa (Turneraceae), Acalypha hederacea (Euphorbiaceae), and Arachis hypogaea (Fabaceae).

 Other multipurpose shrubs are widely used also as forage.
 The leaves of Rhus virens, Calliandra conferta, Prosopis glandulosa, and Vachellia farnesiana constitute an important part of the diet of domestic cattle in the region.
 As well as the dry or fleshy fruits of several native shrubs and trees such as Cordia boissieri, Diospyros palmeri, Quercus virginiana, Quercus canbyi, Quercus polymorpha, Prosopis glandulosa, and Vachellia farnesiana (Appendix A), which are used as seasonal forage.
-The fruits of other species such as Diospyros spp. are used in similar way in Ethiopia [127].
-The acorns from Quercus spp. are used as food in Slovakia [128] and at least seven other species of Cordia have edible fruits and are used in the same way in Mexico [129].
-Two species of cactaceae that are important in the diet of cattle are the native Opuntia ficus-indica and O. lindheimeri.
+The fruits of other taxa such as Diospyros spp. are used in similarly way in Ethiopia [93].
+The acorns from Quercus spp. are used as food in Slovakia [94] and at least seven other species of Cordia have edible fruits and are utilized in the same way in Mexico [95].
+Two species of Cactaceae that are important in the diet of cattle are the native Opuntia ficus-indica and O. lindheimeri.
 Both are cut with a machete and their thorns scorched to provide easy, efficient, cheap and nutritious livestock feed.
-Opuntia spp. are extremely useful livestock forage, providing digestible energy, vitamins and water; although they are mainly used for cattle, this species is also used as forage for pigs [130].
+Opuntia spp. are extremely useful livestock forage, providing digestible energy, vitamins, and water; although they are mainly used for cattle, this species is also used as forage for pigs.

-3.6.
+3.2.5.
 Construction and fuel